 This Scratch project is intentionally made simple and can be your first ‘game’ project in Scratch.
 The game uses the Repeat block, If Then block, and Condition block among others.
 Try it to see how it works.

-The goal of the player is to bring the cat to the muffin by using the arrow keys.
-The cat should not touch the blue lines (walls), else the cat should go back from its original place.
+The player’s goal is to move the cat to the muffin by using the keyboard arrow keys.
+The cat should not touch the blue lines (walls), else the cat should go back to its original place.
 Once the cat reaches the muffin, the game ends.

-Follow this tutorial so you can make similar game and learn some techniques, and probably enhance it more.
+Follow this tutorial so you can make a similar game and learn the programming skills needed, then enhance it.

 Step 1: Make a new Scratch project